Department of English and Comparative Literary Studies

 - “Freud, Hoffmann and the Deathwork”, Angelaki, vol. 7, number 2, August 2002, pp. 125-141.

 - "Gender, Sexuality and the Theory of Seduction", Women: A Cultural Review, June-July, 2000b, vol. 11, nos.
 1 and 2, pp. 95-108.
 Revised and reprinted in The Academic Face of Psychoanalysis, ed.
 Louise Braddock and Michael Lacewing, London: Routledge 2007, pp. 224-240.

 - “The Haunted Closet: Henry James's Queer Spectrality", Textual Practice, vol.14, no. 1, 2000, pp. 53-80.
 Reprinted in Gothic: Critical Concepts in Literary and Cultural Studies, volume 3, ed.
 Fred Botting and Dale Townshend, London: Routledge, 2004.

-- ed., Jean Laplanche, Essays on Otherness, with an Introduction, "Psychoanalysis and the Question of the Other" (pp. 1-51), Warwick Studies in European Philosophy, London: Routledge, 1999
+- ed., and co-translated with Luke Thurston, Jean Laplanche, Essays on Otherness, with an Introduction, "Psychoanalysis and the Question of the Other" (pp. 1-51), Warwick Studies in European Philosophy, London: Routledge, 1999

 - "The Sins of the Fathers: the Persistence of Gothic", in Romanticism and Postmodernism, ed.
 Edward Larrissy, Cambridge University Press, 1999, pp. 113-40.